brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Everything is chained together nicely
 - All the steps are automated from src to prod
 - Basically what Knowit & Finn had
-- This can appear as a black box, that 'fixes CI/CD' as there is a custom brain that knows how our tooling should be connected.
+- This is often implemented as a black box, that 'fixes CI/CD' as there is a custom brain that knows how our tooling should be connected.
 - For knowit this was some ruby scripts, for Finn it was Finnbuild and the Pipeline tool.
+Both of these had custom 'brains' that controlled the workflow.
 :::

 ---